-Students resigning within the first two weeks of the quarter are eligible for a refund of all fees paid, except \$10.00 which is retained by AUM.
+Students resigning by the last day of refunds calendar are eligible for a refund of all fees paid, except \$10.00 which is retained by AUM.

 Students resigning because of personal illness or call to military service may be eligible for a refund of all fees paid, except \$10.00 which is retained by AUM.